alecph/ValoLock/README.md

 **NOTE: `This is against Riot's API usage, and could potentialy get you banned.
 Use with caution!
 I am not responsible for any bans.`**

+## Features
+- Easy to use interface
+- Random agent pools (If you add more agents)
+- Instalock delay, if you want to seem more legit
+- Frequent updates
+- Many more!

 ## How to use

 1. Launch Valorant